rackerlabs/rackspace-how-to/content/cloud-servers/create-and-configure-a-user-in-mssql.md

 product_url: cloud-servers
 ---

-Use the following steps to create and configure a user in MSSQL:
+Use the following steps to create and configure a user in MSSQL&reg;:

-1. Open SQL Server Management Studio (SSMS).
+1. Open the Microsoft &reg; **SQL Server&reg; Management Studio** (SSMS).

-2. Connect to SQL Server using your log in information.
+2. Connect to SQL Server by using your login information.

 3. In the left-hand panel, expand **Security > Logins**.

-4. Right click **Logins** and select **New Login** from the drop-down menu.
+4. Right-click **Logins** and select **New Login** from the drop-down menu.

-5. Assign a Login name and select the authentication method and default database/language.
+5. Assign a login name and select the authentication method and default database or language.

-   If you are using SQL authentication, you must enter an initial password and choose the enforcement options for password policy and expiration as well as whether or not the user will need to change their password when they log in.
+   If you are using SQL authentication, you must enter an initial password and choose the enforcement options for password policy and expiration as well as whether or not the user needs to change their password when they log in.

    <img src="{% asset_path cloud-servers/creating-and-configuring-a-user-in-mssql/ssmsnewlogin1.PNG %}" alt="ssmsnewlogin1.PNG" />